weiglemc/weiglemc.github.io/_pages/about.md

 ## Bio

 Dr. Michele C. Weigle is a Professor of Computer Science at Old Dominion University.
 Her research interests include web archiving, social media, web science, and data visualization.
-She has published over 150 articles in peer-reviewed conferences and journals and has served as PI or Co-PI on external research grants totaling over $6.7M from a wide range of funders, including the National Science Foundation, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the Andrew W. Mellon Foundation.
-She currently serves on the editorial boards of the *Journal of the Association for Information Science and Technology* (JASIST) and the *International Journal on Digital Libraries* (IJDL).
+She has published over 150 articles in peer-reviewed conferences and journals and has served as PI or Co-PI on external research grants totaling over $7.5M from a wide range of funders, including the National Science Foundation, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the Andrew W. Mellon Foundation.
+She currently serves on the editorial board of the *International Journal on Digital Libraries* (IJDL).
 Dr. Weigle received her PhD in computer science from the University of North Carolina in 2003.

 ### Academic Timeline